microsounds/microsounds.github.io/.src/notes/figures.md

 	For people in the U.S., you can put a decimal point to the left of the 2nd least significant digit in **JPY** prices and you should have an approximation of the cost in **USD** after international shipping, _for example ¥2,800 becomes $28.00_.

+	This gives you insight into the markup percentage that domestic hobby good shops tend to have over Japanese ones.

-	This assumes you are shipping multiple items in one order, preferably more than 3 in the case of low value items such as prize figures.
+	This also assumes you are shipping multiple items in one order, preferably more than 3 in the case of low value items such as prize figures.
 	Most, if not all air shipping options from Japan start at ¥4,000, single item shipments are rarely cost effective unless they exceed ¥16,000.

-	Consider surface shipping _(a.k.a ocean freight)_ if you care to save several hundred dollars on shipping costs for [very voluminous shipments][coffin] and add 1-4 months to your shipping speed.
+	Consider surface shipping _(a.k.a ocean freight)_ if you care to save several hundred dollars on shipping costs for [very voluminous shipments][coffin], but note that it does add 1-4 months to your shipping speed, don't forget the insurance.

 	[coffin]: https://www.google.com/search?q=amiami+shipping+%28200%7Ccoffin%29+box+site%3Areddit.com&tbm=isch